fracturestudios/bakery/README.md

 For more detail on loading assets, see `doc/loading.md`.

-### Extending Bakery
+### Extensions

-Bakery's plugin system allows you to author build chains for new file types, taking advantage of existing infrastructure.
-For information on doing so, consult `doc/authoring.md`.
+Bakery's plugin system makes it easy to modify the build chain for a file type or create a new build chain for an entirely new type of file.
+For more information on installing or authoring extensions, see `doc/extensions.md`.